 Drowning mealy bugs can be a good idea, though there is a 'but'.

 Drowning mealybugs can work, but there is a chance the plant will drown as well.
-To kill mealybugs this way the whole plant will need to be submerged for more than 24 hours.
+To kill mealybugs by drowning the whole plant will need to be submerged for more than 24 hours.

 We've done an experiment and submerged a plant where a mealybug egg has hatched, for 48 hours (we filmed this and the video is available below).

-I can well imagine the more ‘touchy’ plants such as Echeveria Romeo, Lauii, Cotyledon Tomentosa or other succulents that like to be on the dry side would not survive this experiment.
+I can well imagine the more ‘touchy’ plants susceptible to rot such as Echeveria Romeo, Lauii, Cotyledon Tomentosa or other succulents that like to be on the dry side would not survive this experiment.